 Workshop equipment used included a 50MHz oscilloscope, a variable voltage supply up to 67.5 volts for supply to the receiver.

-controlled model aircraft the IVY receiver was the inspiration for receivers
+aircraft the IVY receiver was the inspiration for receivers from other

-and possibly others were based upon the IVY.
-(Compare the circuit schematics on
+the 1950s and possibly others were based upon the IVY.
+(Compare the circuit

-pages 17 and 19) The IVY is a super-regenerative receiver employing a single
+schematics on pages 17 and 19) The IVY is a super-regenerative receiver employing a single ‘hard’ valve.
+(An

 Some years back a friend provided me with a non-functioning example of the IVY receiver and the temptation of trying to get it to work has been hard to resist.
 All that was needed was a valve and a replacement for a missing r.f. coil.
 Some research and calculation indicated that the latter should have two separate windings each of 11 turns.
 An example was constructed and fitted together with a new 3S4 valve and the circuit was powered up using 1.5 V supply for the filament and the specified 67.5V supply for the anode.
 The circuit was found to operate immediately having languished for 60 years with an impressive 1.6mA anode current drop with a ‘good’ signal.
 One thing which was puzzling was that the relay could not be adjusted to drop out with such an impressive current drop.

 (Little more than half a milliamp was often typical for some old receivers).
 Eventually the penny dropped, the relay is polarised and it had been wired in the wrong sense.
 Swapping the relay coil connections produced a useable receiver.